 More likely than not, you’ll only have a camera or your smartphone.
 But if you’re debating on bringing any extra equipment, know that selfie sticks are not allowed at Disney or Universal.
 Security will ask you to return to your car or hotel so you can leave it there, so it’s best not to sneak one in.
-Tripods and monopods that can fit in a standard backpack are allowed as long as they don’t extend over six feet.
+Tripods and monopods that can fit in a standard backpack are allowed as long as they don’t extend over 6 feet.
 If setting up a tripod, avoid taking up extra space or blocking people’s way with your equipment.
-Tad prefers his monopod or smartphone gimbal because they can stay right in front of him.
+Tad prefers his monopod or smartphone gimbal because it can stay right in front of him.

 Be Ready for Your Shot

 Have your camera ready to capture moments quickly, so others don’t have to wait on you.
 For instance, already be prepared when you’re next in line at a character meet and greet.
-Keep your phone unlocked or camera on if you’d like the character attendant to take a photo (plus have those autograph books open and ready).
+Keep your phone unlocked or your camera on if you’d like the character attendant to take a photo (plus have those autograph books open and ready).
 Trying out a couple different poses can be fun, but think ahead about what you plan to do.
 Take full advantage of your time with the character, but also be considerate of how much time you spend snapping away photos.